 Make sure the food you buy is within its use by date

-Use an appropriate hand sanitiser when you leave the shop / food premises.
-If this is not available then you need to wash your hands with soap and water as soon as possible using warm running water and hand soap for 20 seconds, then drying with disposable towels.
+If collecting or accepting food items, wear gloves and use an appropriate hand sanitiser after accepting the food and when you leave the shop / food premises.
+If these are not available then you need to wash your hands with soap and hot water for 20 seconds as soon as possible, then dry with a disposable towels.

-Any food packets should be wiped down with an antibacterial wipe or antibacterial spray and kitchen roll
+Any food packets collected or received should be wiped down with a disinfectant spray or detergent and hot water

 If food needs to be refrigerated or frozen and it is not to be used in food preparation straight away then put it in the fridge or freezer as soon as possible